Kubin2001/OpenGlFrameWork/README.md

 - Altreantive element creation
 - ClickBoxList Rework it is now UIList and can store also Button or TextBox
 - Faster Compilation

+1.06
+- New renderer function for rendering modern curved ui elements
+- UI now only use scancode